jrossi227/ApacheConfParser/README.md

 Current Jar
 ---------------------
-The current jar file can be found under the *dist* directory of this project.
+The current jar files can be found under the *dist* directory of this project.
 You may also download a released jar file from the releases page of this project.
+The current jar file has two formats:

+1. Java library - This is a jar file with the ApacheConfParser code packaged into it.
+It does not contain any project dependencies.
+If you wish to run ApacheConfParser solely as a java library then this file is your best option.
+2. Runnable - This is a jar file with all dependencies packaged into it.
+This jar file has a Main class and is a valid runnable jar file.
+You can view details on running the jar [here](https://github.com/jrossi227/ApacheConfParser/wiki/Runnable-Jar-Usage).

 Development Environment
 ----------------------
-The ApacheConfParser source code is currently structured as an Eclipse java project.
-It can be imported to Eclipse using the EGit Eclipse plugin.
+The ApacheConfParser source code is currently structured as a Maven java project.
+It can be imported to any Java IDE as a Maven project.

 Building
 -------------------